Dairdevil/rhls-lab-ssh/README.md

 ```sh
 rhls-lab init
 ```
 This starts a wizard that prompts for each required value.
 See configuration values table below.
+If there is no profile currently set to default then the newly created profile is automatically set to default.

 ### Connecting to a lab environment